pskaranth/datascience/deeplearning/RNN.md

 ## Long Short Term Memory networks (LSTM)
 In order to acheive the goal of selectively read, write and forget; we use LSTM.
-It composes of 3 gates: input, outputput and forget gates which controls the flow of data.
+It composes of 3 gates: input, output and forget gates which controls the flow of data.

-* Selectively write
+### 1. Selectively write
 We have at every time step ,\
 $$s_{i} = \sigma(Ux_{t} + Ws_{t-1}+b)$$
 Instead of passing $$s_{t-1}$$ as it is to $$s_{t}$$ , only pass certain fraction of the previous state to the current state.